rbaumbach/Utensils/README.md

 * An `AppLaunchViewController`

-Using the default storyboard:
+Using the default launch view:

 ```
-let appLaunchViewController = AppLaunchViewController(delegate: self)
+let appLaunchViewController = AppLaunchViewController { print("I'm launching!") }
 ```

 Using a custom user supplied storyboard:

 ```
-let appLaunchViewController = AppLaunchViewController(delegate: self)
+let appLaunchViewController = AppLaunchViewController { print("I'm launching!") }
 appLaunchViewController.customLoadingView = fancyBrandedLoadingView
 ```

-Note: The custom view will be anchored to all 4 corners of view controllers safe area for iOS 11 >, or the view controllers view otherwise.
+Note: The custom view will be anchored to all 4 corners of view controller

-Additional Note: There are also "handler" properties that can be used, `onLaunch` and `onCompletion`, instead of the `delegate`.

 And more to come...